A stroll with a brew...

 Buying a brew can make a difference.
 It might not seem much, but it will mean a lot to any local coffee shop or café at the moment.

 Arguably, you could head to any of your local businesses and just take a casual stroll of your area, but if you feel like you want a bit more to see as a way to Escape the Everyday in Sheffield, below are some suggestions close to city green spaces and points of urban interest…

 Sheffield City Centre

-Whether you're popping in for some essential shopping are want to familiarise with some of the city's iconic landmarks, you'll mostly find it’s pretty quiet in the city centre at the moment or at least no so busy that you can't comfortably maintain social distancing.
-Another incentive for an urban stroll in the centre, is that there also happens to be a plethora of great coffee shops to grab a hot brew from, such as Steam Yard on Division Street, Marmadukes on Cambridge Street, Tamper and Coffee at Mows on Arundel Street, Gaard in West One and Lisboa in the Peace Gardens.
+Whether you're popping in for some shopping or want to familiarise with some of the city's iconic landmarks, you'll find it’s pretty easygoing in the city centre at the moment or at least no so busy that you can't comfortably maintain social distancing.
+Another incentive for an urban stroll in the centre, is that there also happens to be a plethora of great coffee shops to grab a hot brew from, such as Steam Yard on Division Street, Marmadukes on Cambridge Street and Norfolk Row, Tamper and Coffee at Mows on Arundel Street and Gaard in West One.
+We're still eagerly awaiting the reopening of Lisboa in the Peace Gardens.

 Always an interesting area to stroll around, where the city's prolific industrial heritage now intermingles with more modern developments and an extensive offering of indie businesses.
 Close to the Upper Don Walk and Five Weirs Walk for those wanting longer strolls, but for something shorter you could be content exploring the streets of Kelham with its array of colourful street art.
 For takeout The Grind Café on Green Lane, Depot Bakery on Burton Road and further down Gaard’s original site (not to be confused with their city centre site mentioned above) will have you covered.